-Cutting onions the right way can have an impact on the texture and flavor what you’re cooking.
+Cutting onions the right way can have an impact on the texture and flavor of what you’re cooking.
 When making French onion soup, for example, you want thin strips that will easily cook down.
 For chili, you’ll want diced or minced onions for sautéing.

 To sort it all out for us, we enlisted the help of Chef Keith Glover, an instructor at Alfred State College’s culinary arts program.
 In this video he demonstrates how to cut onions three different ways – slicing, dicing and mincing.